In-band on-channel: FMeXtra

 The other system is FMeXtra by Digital Radio Express, which instead uses subcarriers within the existing signal.
 This system was introduced more recently.
-The system is compatible with HD Radio in hybrid mode, but not in all-digital mode, and with RBDS.
+The FMeXtra is compatible with HD Radio in hybrid mode, but not in all-digital mode, and with RBDS.
 The stereo subcarrier can be removed to make more space available for FMeXtra in the modulation baseband.
 However, the system is not compatible with other existing 67–92 kHz subcarriers which have mostly fallen into disuse.
 The system is far less expensive and less complicated to implement, needing only to be plugged into the existing exciter, and requiring no licensing fees.
-FMeXtra has generally all the user features of HD Radio, including multicast capability; the ability to broadcast several different audio programs simultaneously.
+FMeXtra has generally all the user features of HD Radio, including multicast capability, the ability to broadcast several different audio programs simultaneously.
 It uses the aacPlus (HE-AAC) codec.

-FMeXtra can control listening with conditional access and encryption.
+FMeXtra can restrict listening with conditional access and encryption.